Browsers

 Keep in mind that modifying the Registry without knowing what you're doing can be dangerous.
 I would strongly recommend that you make a backup before continuing.

-In order to create a blocklist, you'll first need to create a directory in the Registry called the ExtensionInstallForcelist
+To create a blocklist, you'll first need to create a directory in the Registry called the ExtensionInstallForcelist

 For Google Chrome, use this command: